Pre-Kindergarten Program and Specialized Services Program

 In conjunction with the PUF program, Family Support for Children with Disabilities (FSCD) funds a site-based specialized services program at Waverley.
 The SSP program provides intensive intervention for families of children with severe needs that are significantly limiting their ability to participate in normal daily living activities.
 FSCD determines eligibility based on a number of criteria which include; the child has critical service needs in two or more areas including behavior, communication and social skills, physical abilities, cognitive abilities or self-help and adaptive functioning, and that the family needs support to acquire specific skills and learn strategies to help promote the growth of their child’s development and participation.

-The SSP and EE teams work together to ensure that strategies and goals for each child are consistent across environments (EE, the child’s home and community settings).
+The SSP and PKP teams work together to ensure that strategies and goals for each child are consistent across environments (classroom, the child’s home and community settings).
 The SSP specialists collaborate with the PUF specialists assigned to each child’s classroom to ensure all strategies are consistent in each environment.
-SSP staff attends meetings with EE classrooms to collaborate and provide any new information about the children’s programming needs.
+SSP staff attends meetings with PKP classrooms to collaborate and provide any new information about the children’s programming needs.

 The focus of the SSP program is parent education.
 Parent education occurs through regular individualized home visits with a primary coach, parent in-services and group community outings.
 Parents should plan on participating in programming once per week.